 Surge suppressors help protect your computer in the event of a power surge or spike.
 What they don’t do is protect your computer from power failures, whether a full blackout or a low voltage brownout.
 These can damage your computer also; or at least cause you to lose valuable data if you hadn’t saved just before the power failure.
 UPS devices will supply electricity in the event of a power failure or brownout, allowing you to save your data and gracefully shutdown your computer.

 UPS devices offer a wide range of backup electricity time; naturally the more electrical time provided by a UPS, the more expensive it will be.
 When you select a UPS, consider the power consumption of your computer.
-Tube-based monitors use substantially more electricity than an LCD or Plasma panel; gaming computers use more electricity than those intended for general use and productivity.
+Although extremely rare these days, tube-based monitors use substantially more electricity than an LCD or LED panel.
+Gaming computers use more electricity than those intended for general use and productivity.

 Typically, you wouldn’t want to plug your laser printer into the UPS.
 Laser printers draw too much electricity, wasting battery time and may damage some UPS devices – just use a surge suppressor for these.
 If you expect to need to print during a power failure, consider an inkjet printer which uses less electricity.